katie291100/DevOps-Unit-3-Workshop/README.md

 You've now fixed the issue!
 Now you know how to use APIs, how to spot weaknesses, and how to resolve them!

 ## Stretch goals
-### Stretch A: Bus departures as a web app
+### Stretch A: Bus arrivals as a web app
-We just wrote a Python application that gets the next departures from a bus stop.
-We then modified that Python application to display the next departures from a bus stop, but only for a certain route specified by the user.
+We just wrote a Python application that gets the next arrivals at a bus stop.
+We then modified that Python application to display the next arrivals at a bus stop, but only for a certain route specified by the user.

 Now, instead of running this app in the terminal, let's have an app that runs a web server that can be visited by the browser.

 1. Create a new basic Flask app.
 Use the quickstart guide: https://flask.palletsprojects.com/en/2.3.x/quickstart/#
 2. Much like the "A Minimal Application" example, you only need one route to be served, and that's `/`.
-Instead of returning "Hello, World!", return the next departures from a bus stop.
-This code will look very similar to the Python code you wrote earlier to get the next departures from a bus stop!
+Instead of returning "Hello, World!", return the next arrivals at a bus stop.
+This code will look very similar to the Python code you wrote earlier to get the next arrivals at a bus stop!
 3. Test this API endpoint using `curl`.
-You should be able to make a `curl` request to your Flask app, and get back the next departures from a bus stop.
+You should be able to make a `curl` request to your Flask app, and get back the next arrivals at a bus stop.
 4. Test this API endpoint using a web browser.
-You should be able to visit your Flask app in a web browser, and see the next departures from a bus stop - this time you'll see it as plain text inside your browser window.
+You should be able to visit your Flask app in a web browser, and see the next arrivals at a bus stop - this time you'll see it as plain text inside your browser window.
 It should remind you of the mad libs application we deployed in our very first workshop!

-### Stretch B: Bus departures as a web app with user input
+### Stretch B: Bus arrivals as a web app with user input
-Since the original code you wrote to get the next departures from a bus stop allowed the user to specify a route, let's allow the user to specify a route in the web app as well!
+Since the original code you wrote to get the next arrivals at a bus stop allowed the user to specify a route, let's allow the user to specify a route in the web app as well!

 Modify your web app so that the user can specify a route in the URL.
-For example, if the user visits `http://localhost:5000/123`, they should see the next departures from the bus stop with ID `490012553B`, but only for route `123`.
+For example, if the user visits `http://localhost:5000/123`, they should see the next arrivals at the bus stop with ID `490012553B`, but only for route `123`.
 You can see how to do this by reading the Flask documentation: https://flask.palletsprojects.com/en/2.3.x/quickstart/#variable-rules

-### Stretch C: Bus departures as a web app with user input and returning JSON instead of plaintext
+### Stretch C: Bus arrivals as a web app with user input and returning JSON instead of plaintext
 We've been returning plaintext so far, but we are intending for this data endpoint to be an API, and APIs typically return JSON (or something else computer-readable).
 Do this by using the `jsonify` function in Flask.
 You can read more about it, or use the automatic conversion explained here: https://flask.palletsprojects.com/en/2.3.x/quickstart/#apis-with-json

-### Stretch D: Bus departures as a HTML website
+### Stretch D: Bus arrivals as a HTML website
-We've now built an API (in Flask) that itself uses another API (the TfL API) to get the next departures from a bus stop.
+We've now built an API (in Flask) that itself uses another API (the TfL API) to get the next arrivals at a bus stop.

-We are now going to build a website that uses this Flask API we just made to display the next departures from a bus stop.
+We are now going to build a website that uses this Flask API we just made to display the next arrivals at a bus stop.

 Here's how to approach it:
 1. Get Flask to serve a basic HTML page when you visit the root URL.
 Read more of the Flask documentation, and also read the restaurant Flask code, and see if you can suss out how it works.
 If you need help with writing some HTML, try reading up on it using guides like this: https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics